noble-assets/networks/mainnet/noble-1/chain-upgrades/v4.0.0/README.md

 ## Description

 This proposal will perform a software upgrade of the Noble chain to the [`v4.0.0`](https://github.com/strangelove-ventures/noble/releases/tag/v4.0.0) release.
-The upgrade is planned for block [`3377500`](https://www.mintscan.io/noble/blocks/3377500), estimated to occur on Mon, November 6th, around 13:30 UTC.
+The upgrade is planned for block [`3408600`](https://www.mintscan.io/noble/blocks/3408600), estimated to occur on Wed, November 8th, around 15:00 UTC.
 This time is not exact as block times vary, so please monitor the chain for the exact upgrade time.

 This upgrade includes significant changes, namely adding Circle's [Cross Chain Transfer Protocol (CCTP)](https://github.com/circlefin/noble-cctp) module.
 For a more in-depth description, please check out the [release notes](https://github.com/strangelove-ventures/noble/releases/tag/v4.0.0) and well as the [changelog](https://github.com/strangelove-ventures/noble/blob/v4.0.0/CHANGELOG.md).